Citigold Corporation has a formal environmental policy which is supported by the staff and board of directors.

 Environmental Management Overview Strategy (EMOS)

 Citigold has always endorsed Queensland’s high environmental standards.
-These new permits will streamline environmental operations and compliance for the several mines to be developed.

 Citigold operates in a unique and rare mining environment with its mining operations located directly around a town of 8,500 people.
+This symbiotic relationship generates benefits for the community and citigold.

 Local Community Supports Citigold’s Mines

-The Company has supported local communities with personnel, labour and donations to community activities, including local rodeo associations and entrants, All Soul’s School, Lions Club, St Johns Ambulance, National Aborigines and Islanders Day Observance Committee week parade, Country Music Festival, National Trust, Outback Celebration and the Combined Mines Charity Ball.
+The Company has supported local communities with personnel, labour and donations to community activities overtime, including local rodeo associations and entrants, All Soul’s School, Lions Club, St Johns Ambulance, National Aborigines and Islanders Day Observance Committee (NAIDOC) week parade, Country Music Festival, National Trust, Outback Celebration and the Combined Mines Charity Ball.
 As operations expand Citigold will continue to support and work in harmony with the local community.

 Today there are two main sectors of environmental considerations – the natural environment and the people environment.
 Permitting to mine around a town with over 3,000 landholders and 8,500 residents presents a unique challenge.
 Much is to be learned from the success of the Citigold's Charters Towers operations and the need to inform people and treat each person as an important stakeholder.